Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Introduction

-In this paper, we seek to bridge empirical and theoretical measures of stability by developing a theoretical framework for the analysis of temporal stability of ecosystems.
-Our key object of study is the \emph{power spectral density}, a statistical measure that captures the frequency and amplitude of noisy fluctuations in time series (see Fig.~1 for examples).
-Power spectra are readily computed from empirical data and provide detailed information about intrinsic fluctuations and (via the fluctuation dissipation theorem~\cite{kubo1966fluctuation}) response to external perturbations.
+Beyond providing a more detailed view of temporal stability, an investigation of power spectra yields a number of further advantages.
+For instance, power spectra are readily computed from empirical data and provide detailed information about intrinsic fluctuations and (via the fluctuation dissipation theorem~\cite{kubo1966fluctuation}) response to external perturbations.
 Previous theoretical studies of power spectra in low-dimensional systems have yielded important and sometimes surprising results in fields including epidemiology, game theory, and ecology~\cite{alonso2007stochastic,galla2009intrinsic,mckane_predator-prey_2005}.
 The method is particularly powerful in explaining the emergence of persistent quasi-cyclic oscillations driven by noise.
-Until now, however, a major limitation of this theory has been its restriction to models with very small numbers of interacting elements for which the approach is analytically tractable with existing methods.
-Here, by applying techniques from the statistical physics of complex systems, we demonstrate the possibility to derive exact analytic formulae for the power spectra of large random and noisy dynamical systems.
+Until now, however, a major limitation of this theory has been its restriction to models with very small numbers of interacting elements for which the approach is analytically tractable with existing methods, while the applicability of the theory to larger systems is limited by comparatively slow numerical schemes, and difficulty parameterising large models.
+Here, by applying techniques from the statistical physics of complex systems, we demonstrate the possibility of deriving exact analytic formulae for the power spectra of large random and noisy dynamical systems.

-We apply our new method to characterise the stochastic fluctuations of species abundances in random Lotka-Volterra type ecosystem models.
+We apply our method to characterise the stochastic fluctuations of species abundances in random Lotka-Volterra type ecosystem models.
 As a result, we find that their temporal stability is universally characterised by a few key parameters, including the proportion of predator-prey interactions and the rate of population turnover.
 This result is a temporal analogue of the famous Winger semi-circle law for random matrix eigenvalue distributions \cite{wigner1958distribution} and points to the wide applicability of the theory we develop.
+Importantly, the universal character of the power spectrum we derive is independent of the choice of random variables in the model, and only depends on the aggregate properties we identify.